Sessions Stonewalls and Denies Colluding with Kremlin Meddling

 On Tuesday, Sessions defended his role.
 “It is absurd, frankly, to suggest that a recusal from a single specific investigation would render an attorney general unable to manage the leadership of the various Department of Justice law enforcement components that conduct thousands of investigations,” he said.

-As FBI and congressional investigators have examined the Russian operation to boost Trump’s 2016 electoral prospects, Sessions has emerged as a central figure as a result of undisclosed meetings with Russian Ambassador Sergei Kislyak.
+As FBI and congressional investigators have examined the Russian operation to boost Trump’s 2016 electoral prospects, Sessions has emerged as a central figure as a result of undisclosed meetings with Russian Ambassador Sergey Kislyak.
 Press reports have identified at least two meetings between Sessions and Kislyak in 2016.

 A third such meeting may have occurred on the sidelines of a foreign-policy speech Trump delivered in Washington, but Sessions — as he did dozens of times Tuesday in answer to all sorts of questions — said he “could not recall” whether he met with Kislyak at the event.

-Photos from the event show the men next to one another, about five feet apart.
+Photos from the event show the men next to each other, about five feet apart.

 Photo by Chip Somodevilla/Getty Images